medic/cht-docs/content/en/apps/tutorials/application-graphics.md

 ![](images.png)

 {{% alert title="Note" %}}
 If your changes are not reflected on the browser, you will have to clear browser data to get rid of the already cached resources.

-Images used for the logo should be less than 100KB, transparent, have a high contrast, and horizonal in shape with ratio of about 3.5:1.
+Images used for the logo should be less than 100KB, transparent, have high contrast, and be horizontal in shape with a ratio of about 3.5:1.
 We recommend SVG or PNG as an alternative image format.
 {{% /alert %}}

 ### 2. Partner logos

- If you would like to display a collection of logos representing all of the organizations and funders involved in a project, we have created a new space for these at the bottom of the About page which can be reached through `Menu > About`.
+If you would like to display a collection of logos representing all of the organizations and funders involved in a project, there is a space for these at the bottom of the About page.
+This page can be accessed through; `Menu > About`

  {{< figure src="about_page.png" link="about_page.png" class="center col-6 col-lg-8" >}}